-- (a) Students taking the PLTW/AP Capstone pathways will be required to take a 0.5 credit of Physical Education as a Zero Hour course (not included in gpa).
-Students taking the PLTW/AP Capstone pathways may take Driver Education (not included in gpa) outside of PND or as a Zero Hour course (not included in gpa).
-Other students may opt to take a 0.5 credit Physical Education course as a Zero Hour course, if they would like to open an elective opportunity.
-Health will be taken freshman year. - (b) Honors Algebra II/Trig is a 3-trimester course (1.5 credits).
-Students also have the option of taking 2 trimesters of honors or non-honors math (1.0 credit) and Physical Education (0.5 credits) or another elective, if Physical Education is taken as a Zero Hour course (not included in gpa).
+- a.
+Students taking the PLTW/AP Capstone pathways may take Driver Education (not included in GPA) outside of PND or as a Zero Hour course (not included in GPA).
+Health may be taken freshman year. - b.
+Honors Algebra II/Trig is a 3-trimester course (1.5 credits).
+Students also have the option of taking 2 trimesters of honors or non-honors math (1.0 credit) and Physical Education (0.5 credits) or another elective. - c.
+Students have the option of taking AP American Government, which is a 2-trimester course (1.0 credit).
+Students who choose this option will not be able to take a full year of World Language their senior year. - d.
+Students are not required to complete AP coursework to earn Project Lead the Way (PLTW) distinction, however participation in these classes is highly encouraged. - e.
+Summer school may be required for students as needed.